cdstanford/ccf/donors.md

 # Donors

-We are grateful to our donors for generous support which makes our fellowship possible!
+We are grateful to our donors for generous support which makes the fellowship possible!